FCollaPi/datasci4health/p3/README.md

 <img width="900" alt="network" src="https://github.com/FCollaPi/datasci4health/blob/main/p3/assets/2nd-network.png?raw=true">

 We then could achieve network similar to that displayed on the original article.
 It can be seen that most edges are red, meaning that most of the co-admnistered drugs have a higher risk of interaction among those prescribed to women than those prescribed to men.

+Also, the node sizes and colors appear to follow those shown in the original representation.

 ## Scripts